Welling School: Academics

 There is a collaborative sixth-form where students will study some subjects at Trinity School, Belvedere.

 Welling Visual Arts

 The school specialises in the visual arts, and has dedicated facilities to support the specialism for the use of pupils and the local community.
 The provision is known as Welling Visual Arts and includes The m3 Gallery which mainly displays pupils work, and Berwick Road Gallery which displays works by established artists such as David Hockney, Francisco Goya and Walker Evans.

 alTURNERtive Prize

 Welling Visual Arts also organises the alTURNERtive Prize, an exhibition which encourages pupils from Welling School to engage with independent practice and is timed to coincide with the Turner Prize at the Tate.
-The prize was established in 2002 by Henry Ward, and has been judged by critics such as Michael Archer (who judged the Turner Prize the year Keith Tyson won) and has been presented by Richard Wentworth, Hew Locke and Ryan Gander.
+The prize was established in 2002 by Henry Ward, and has been judged by critics such as Michael Archer (who judged the Turner Prize the year Keith Tyson won) and has been presented by Lucy Davis, Richard Wentworth, Hew Locke and Ryan Gander.